MoyDesign/MoyDocs/docs/template.md

 We encourage template creators to always use automatically provided names.
 This will allow Moy to generate a more polished Web pages.
 Typical template skeleton may look like this:

+    {{!--
+    name: Your template name
+    type: article
+    author: Your name
+    description: Your template description
+    --}}
     <!DOCTYPE html>
     <html>
     <head>